 Nehru's vision and master urban planner and architect Le Corbusier's principles of light, space and greenery are still evident everywhere in Chandigarh.
 Geetanjali Krishna finds a haven in the city.
 IMAGE: The symbolic open hand of Chandigarh.
 Photograph: Wikimedia Commons.
 Last week, just as I was admiring a gigantic sculpture of an open hand raised in the sun, someone whatsapped me a photograph of President Trump, a closed fist raised in triumph after his poorly-attended inauguration.
-I was ...Rediff.com, 1 week ago
+I was ...Rediff.com, 1 month ago

 Did you know that samosas, idlis and coffee were not originally from India?
 Brush up your history and read on about the origins of some our tastiest foods.
 Presenting seven foods believed to be from India, but aren't: 1.
 Pao IMAGE: Vada pav, misal pav, pav bhaji, Mumbaikars love their pav.
 But is pav from their city?Photograph: Rutvi Mistry/Wikimedia Commons In several parts of India, people start their day with a pav or a fluffy kind of Indian bread bun for breakfast.
 Bakeries take ...Rediff.com, 2 months ago

 on your WebpageAdd Widget >Get your members hooked!